Power BI Slicer for Multi-Value Columns: Splitting Delimited Data for Better Filtering

 Next, keep only the Contacts column:

-1. Highlight the Contacts column.
+- Highlight the

 Duplicate Column